docascode/code2yaml/doc/maven_build.md

   "language": "java"
 }
 ```
-When configured, this tool will build all `.java` source code in this `.jar` file.
-This jar file can be download by clicking `sources.jar` in Maven repository.
+When configured, this tool will build all `.java` source code in this `source.jar` file.
+If an project contains only `jar` but not `source.jar`, it can only use `input_path` to generate document.

 Note that the key `input_path` can also exist when `input_path_maven` exists.
 All the referenced source code will be built.
 However, please ensure not to include the same source code twice in both `input_path` and `input_path_maven`.